-- Applicants must submit a Letter of Intent by 5:00 p.m.
-ET the due date listed above to be eligible to submit a Full Application. - To apply to this FOA, Applicants must register with and submit application materials through EERE Exchange at https://eere-exchange.energy.gov, EERE's online application portal.
-Frequently asked questions for this FOA and the EERE Application process can be found at https://eere-exchange.energy.gov, EERE's online application portal.
-Frequently asked questions for this FOA and the EERE Application process can be found at https://eere-exchange.energy.gov/ under the FOA's "FOA Documents" section. - Applicants must designate primary and backup points-of-contact in EERE Exchange with whom EERE will communicate to conduct award negotiations.
+- To apply to this FOA, applicants must register with and submit application materials through EERE Exchange at https://eere-Exchange.energy.gov, EERE's online application portal. - Applicants must designate primary and backup points-of-contact in EERE Exchange with whom EERE will communicate to conduct award negotiations.
 If an application is selected for award negotiations, it is not a commitment to issue an award.
-It is imperative that the Applicant/Selectee be responsive during award negotiations and meet negotiation deadlines.
+It is imperative that the applicant/selectee be responsive during award negotiations and meet negotiation deadlines.
 Failure to do so may result in cancelation of further award negotiations and rescission of the Selection.